jaantollander/masters-thesis/draft/background.md

 ---

-Modern computers are complex and contain many parts
+Modern computer systems are complex and contain many parts.
+Here are some general characteristics of hardware and software.

 hardware

-- main processor
-- specialized processors
-- memory hierarchy, volatile and nonvolatile
-- input/output

-ALU, Central Processing Unit (CPU), Random Access Memory (RAM), storage memory, memory hierarchy, specialized processors GPU
+- General and special purpose *processors* which manipulate data by performing operations on them.
+- Various *memory* units for storing data, organized hierarchically from volatile, fast, small memory close to the processor to nonvolatile, slow, large memory far from the processor.
+- *Buses* for internal data transportation between processors and memory units.
+- *Input/Output* for interacting with the computer system.

 software

+- *Operating System* is a special program which is responsible for the communication between application programs and the hardware.
-- operating system
+- *Device Drivers* are programs that enable the operating system to communicate with external devices.
-- application programs
+- *Application Programs* are programs executed by the user

+Examples:

+- parallel processing capabilities, many programs run at the same time
+- memory hierarchy, from volatile to nonvolatile, small, fast, volatile memory close to processor to large, slow, nonvolative memory far from processor
+- ALU, registers, Central Processing Unit (CPU)
+- Random Access Memory (RAM)
+- storage memory
+- specialized processors GPU
+- keyboard, mouse, display

 ---